thein3rovert/SecureDoc/README.md

 # Repository 2
-So we created a new package in the DTO packages called `api` and inside this `api` package we created a new interface class, called the `IDocument` this class is responsible for the representing the data that that Query in the Document Repository class is going to return.
+So we created a new package in the DTO packages called `api` and inside this `api` package we created a new interface class, called the `IDocument` this class is responsible for the representing the data that the Query in the Document Repository class is going to return.
-If we dont have this class as an interface this @Query is not going to work and it also has to be struture in a specific way.
+If we dont have this class as an interface this @Query annotation is not going to work and it also has to be struture in a specific way for it to work.

-So what we need to do is give a setter and a setter for every column we have in the document table so every data that exist in this interface need to have a getter and a setter.
+So what we need to do is give a getter and a setter for every column we have in the document table so every data that exist in this interface need to have a getter and a setter.
 By doing it these way, JPA is going to do the mapping for us and also give us the pageable and thats how we are going to be working with both sql and JPA at the same time.